 Fuji Electric France, French manufacturer of Pitot tubes, offers two technologies:

-Deal device for simple speed measurement applications for pipe diameters from 50 to 3000 mm
+Ideal for simple speed measurement applications with pipe diameters from 50 to 3000 mm

 Annubar ® equivalent, the perfect speed meter for your advanced applications for pipe diameters from 50 to 1500 mm